corelan/mona3/README.md

 ### 1.3.
 A note on 64bit

 The 64bit versions of WinDBG(X) don't actually support assembling 64bit mnemonics into opcode.

-We've hardcoded a few common instructions in an assembly "cache" inside windbglib.py, but we're also checking if your machine has the `keystone-engine` library installed for Python 3.9 64bit.
+We've hardcoded a few common instructions in an assembly "cache" inside windbglib.py, but we're also checking if your machine has the `keystone-engine` library installed.

 If it is the case, windbglib will use it as needed to assemble.
 If not, support for 64bit assembly will be limited, and some commands that take arbitrary assemby statements might fail.